Prescribing Controlled Dangerous Substances

 General Public: $90.00

 Planners, content experts and speakers have declared no conflict of interest.
 There is no commercial support for this activity.
 To successfully earn a contact hour certificate, participants must stay for the entire program and complete a program evaluation and receive a score of at least 80 on the post test.
-Evaluations and post test must be completed on-line.
-Certificates will be distributed electronically two weeks post the presentation.
+Evaluations and posttest must be completed online by June 3, 2023.
+Certificates will be distributed electronically two-weeks after the presentation.

 College of Nursing